Weekly Update 05/03/2026

 About the cover

 “To Tree, or not to Tree.
 That is the question.”
-It wasn’t until the kids left the house that I became a fan of dad jokes.
-For which they are grateful.
+It wasn’t until the kids left the house that I became a fan of Dad Jokes; for which they are grateful.
 But this Thursday’s meeting considers the first meaningful update to our Tree Code in decades.
-The current version is written with language only a lawyer could love.
+The current version is written in language only a lawyer could love.
 At first glance it reads as both caring and a good source of revenue for development projects.
-In practice it has turned out to be neither and I urge residents to read the packet carefully, show up, and speak up.
+In practice it has turned out to be neither.
+The City has experienced a profound loss in trees, both quantity and quality since I’ve lived here.
+I urge residents to read the packet carefully, show up, and speak up.

 Transportation Survey